elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(hateful.)*

-- {:.pr.i} ...Saint-Domingue the black, where the master's sadism and the groan of the slave, coprophagous by force, complete with strokes of vomit the shark bite and the centipede's crawl.
+- {:.pr.i} ...Saint-Domingue the black, where the master's sadism and the groan of the slave, coprophagous by force, complete with streaks of vomit the shark bite and the centipede's crawl.

 *(At this moment darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: the Black war camp in the middle of the forest.
 A conference of Black leaders and White deputies.)*

 - {:.sp} 1st Deputy.

-- {:.pr.i} Our presence alone signals how earnest is our desire to reconcile.
+- {:.pr.i} Our presence alone signals how earnest our desire is to reconcile.
 We have silenced in our hearts the natural indignation aroused by the memory of so many acts of cruelty.
-And we have swept under the rug all of our repugnance and repulsion, all of the habits that our philosophical minds call prevention or prejudice, and which are nonetheless binding forces in our colonial societies ...
+And we have swept under the rug all of our repugnance and repulsion, all of the habits that our philosophical minds define as prevention or prejudice, even though these are necessary in our colonial societies ...

 ---